Skip to content

 Carrier hardware configuration

-Make sure that the switches on the carrier are set like in the picture below, so that the unit can boot manually when pressing the power (PWR) button.
+Each carrier board could be equipped with different switches that should be set at the startup.
+For example, for the Rogue carrier, make sure that the switches on the carrier are set like in the picture below, so that the unit can boot manually when pressing the power (PWR) button.
 DO NOT power on the unit until instructed.

 Hardware connection